Kelley–Fredrickson House and Office Building

-Kelley–Fredrickson House and Office Building, also known as the Arthur Fredrickson House and Candy Store, is a historic home and commercial building located at South Bend, St. Joseph County, Indiana.
+Kelley–Fredrickson House and Office Building, also known as the Arthur Fredrickson House and Candy Store, is a historic home and commercial building located at South Bend, Indiana.
 The house was built in 1892, and is a 2 1/2-story, irregular plan, Queen Anne style frame dwelling.
 Two additions were constructed between 1898 and 1917.
 It features a polygonal corner tower with a conical roof multiple porches with Stick Style ornamentation, bay and oriel windows, and a variety of decorative siding elements.
 The office / store was built in 1892, and is a 1 1/2-story wood-frame building on a brick foundation.
 The house was moved to 702 W. Colfax in 1986 and is operated as a bed and breakfast.

 It was listed on the National Register of Historic Places in 1984.